FanLevel3/Void16-OS/README.md

 # Void16-OS
-🌌 Void16 OS V0.6
+🌌 Void16 OS V0.7.2

 A Tiny CLI Operating System Built from Scratch

 Void16 OS is a minimalist, hobbyist operating system designed for fun and exploration.
 It’s built to demonstrate the core fundamentals of OS development, starting from the boot sequence to a basic interactive shell.

-Currently, it features a simple functional CLI where you can feed it inputs, and it will spit outputs back at you.
-Simple, raw, and straight to the point. lol
+Currently, it features a simple functional CLI where you can type in shell "dumb" to enter DumbText Editor v0.2 Simple, raw, and straight to the point. lol
 ✨ Feature

     Custom C Kernel: The heart of the system is written in C. (16Kernel)